 Listen to the explanation as to why they are angry:

 Demonstrate active listening skills such as eye contact, nodding, verbal responses (e.g. ‘mmm’).

 Allow your patient to vent at you completely if needed – they may need to get some things off their chest.
 Give them plenty of space to speak.

-Avoid Interrupting your patient * (see note on interruption below)
+Avoid interrupting your patient * (see the note on interruption below).